boguckicollection/SmartScan-TCG/README.md

 Scans of cards placed in `assets/scans` can be processed in batch using `scanner/card_scanner.py`.
 Execute the script from the repository root so that the ``scanner`` package is discoverable.
-The script performs OCR on each image and stores the results in `data/cards_scanned.csv`:
+The script performs OCR on each image and stores the results in `data/cards_scanned.csv`.
+It automatically crops regions with the card name and set information before running OCR to improve
+accuracy:

 ```bash
 python scanner/card_scanner.py